Ortus-Solutions/docker-contentbox/README.md

 The directory `/app`, within the container, is mapped as the application web root.
 Custom configurations, modules and directories can be mounted within the web root to customize your [ContentBox](https://www.ortussolutions.com/products/contentbox)/[Coldbox](https://www.ortussolutions.com/products/coldbox) installation.

-By convention, the `express` H2 database is stored at `/data/contentbox/db` inside the container.
+By convention, the express H2 database is stored at `/data/contentbox/db` inside the container.
 In addition, the default storage location for the CMS user media assets is set to `/app/includes/shared/media`.
 Let's mount both of those points, so that our database and user-uploaded assets persists between restarts:

 ```
 docker run -p 8080:8080 \
-	-e express=true \
+	-e EXPRESS=true \
-	-e install=true \
+	-e INSTALL=true \
 	-v `pwd`/contentbox-db:/data/contentbox/db \
 	-v `pwd`/contentbox-media:/app/includes/shared/media \
 	ortussolutions/contentbox